nnehome/nnehome.github.io/docs/source/home/home.rst

 #. **Put together a training set.** Repeat step 1-3 for :math:`\ell=1,...,L` to construct the training set :math:`\{\boldsymbol{m}^{(\ell)},\boldsymbol{\theta}^{(\ell)}\}_{\ell=1}^{L}`.
 We can also create a validation set by repeating these steps more times for :math:`\ell=L+1,...,L^{*}`.

 #. **Train a neural net.** Train a neural net using the training and validation sets in step 4.
 It takes :math:`\boldsymbol{m}` as input and gives :math:`\boldsymbol{\theta}` as output.
-(We use mean-square-error loss.
-If we want measures of statistical accuracy in addition to point estimates, we use cross-entropy loss.
-See for details).
+(We can use mean-square-error loss.
+Other losses can train the neural net to give measures of statistical accuracy in addition to point estimates).

 #. **Get the estimate.** Plug the real data moments into the neural net to obtain an estimate of :math:`\boldsymbol{\theta}`.